oracle-devrel/redbull-analytics-hol/beginners/README.md

 ## Prerequisites

-You'll need an OCI free trial account (<a href="https://signup.cloud.oracle.com/?sourceType=_ref_coc-asset-opcSignIn&language=en_US" target="_blank" title="Sign up for free trial">click here to sign up</a>).
+You'll need an OCI free trial account: <a href="https://signup.cloud.oracle.com/?sourceType=_ref_coc-asset-opcSignIn&language=en_US" target="_blank" title="Sign up for free trial">click here to sign up</a> (right click and open in a new tab so you can keep these instructions open).
 We're going to use a ready-to-go image to install the required resources, so all you need to start is a free account.

 Registered lab participants should have received $500 in credits to use for Data Science operations.

 ### SSH Key

 You'll also need an SSH key pair to access the OCI Stack we're going to create.
 For Mac/Linux systems, you can [use `ssh-keygen`](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm#ariaid-title4).
 On Windows, you'll [use PuTTY Key Generator](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm#ariaid-title5).
+Again, right click the appropriate link and open in a new tab so you don't lose this page.

 To summarize Mac/Linux: